aoikurokawa/blog-engine/posts/run-an-ethereum-validator-node/post.md

   [Goerli](https://goerli.net/) is testnet for testing validating and staking.
 The Goerli network is open for users wanting to run a testnet validator.
 Stakers wanting to test protocol upgrades before they are deployed to mainnet should therefore use Goerli.
 However, the Goerli testnet is deprecated and will be replaced by [Holesovice](https://github.com/eth-clients/holesky) soon.

-  Recently, Holesovice should be attempted to launch at Sep, 15th but unfortunately it [failed](https://twitter.com/protolambda/status/1702691543629328474).
+  Recently, Holesovice should be attempted to launch at Sep 15th but unfortunately it [failed](https://twitter.com/protolambda/status/1702691543629328474).
+You can check it [this blog](https://www.coindesk.com/tech/2023/09/17/ethereums-holesky-testnet-fails-to-launch-in-rare-tech-misstep-for-the-blockchain/) for more detail.

 So in this blog, I will introduce how to run a validator on Goerli testnet step by step.
 Let's get started!